Graduate Student Research Travel Grants – Application Instructions

-1. Be KU graduate students working on a humanities-oriented research or creative project who will have successfully completed all required coursework for the PhD by the end of the semester in which they are applying;
+1. Be KU graduate students working on a humanities-oriented research or creative project who will have successfully completed all required coursework for the MA, MFA, or PhD by the end of the semester in which they are applying;

 2. Demonstrate a high level of motivation, including the ability to establish and achieve goals; and

 3. Have not already received a Graduate Research Travel Award from the Hall Center for the Humanities.